itsDigvijaysing/What-I-Learned/IITH/Advanced Computer Networks.md

 ### Problem & Solution:

 ![Circuit & Packet Switching](../Archive/Attachment/ACN%20Circuit%20&%20Packet%20switching.png)
+- It shows that in packet Switching performs much better then circuit switching in such cases.
 ### Binomial Distribution Overview

 **Definition**: The binomial distribution models the number of successes in a fixed number of independent trials, where each trial has two possible outcomes: success (with probability p) and failure (with probability 1−p).